supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

     )
 ], random_order=True) # apply augmenters in random order
 ```
-In the 1st attemp, I use above function to randomly augment images<br>
+In the 1st attemp of augmentation, I use above function to randomly augment images<br>
-It applies crops and affine transformations to images, flips some of the images horizontally, adds a bit of noise and blur and also changes the contrast as well as brightness.<br>
+It crops and affines transformations to images, flips some of the images horizontally, adds a bit of noise and blur and also changes the contrast as well as brightness.<br>
-Through this process we now have 10 times more images for our traning set, which is a huge addition
+Through this process I have 10 times more images for my traning set, which is a huge addition.
 >**Note: this data set is not used for final model, because after testing, I found that I have added too much noise to the training set, which leads to degregation of of model performance**

 examples of 1st attemp augmentation images: